Blueberry: Growing regions

 Significant production of highbush blueberries occurs in British Columbia, Maryland, Western Oregon, Michigan, New Jersey, North Carolina, and Washington.
 The production of southern highbush varieties occurs in California, as varieties originating from University of Florida, Connecticut, New Hampshire, North Carolina State University and Maine have been introduced.

-Peru, Spain, and Mexico also have significant production, as of 2023 (see Production).
+Peru, Spain, and Mexico also have significant production, as of 2023.

 United States

 In 2018, Oregon produced the most cultivated blueberries, recording 131 e6lb, an amount slightly exceeding the production by Washington.
 In descending order of production volume for 2017, other major producers were Georgia, Michigan, New Jersey, California, and North Carolina.

 Hammonton, New Jersey, claims to be the "Blueberry Capital of the World", with over 80% of New Jersey's cultivated blueberries coming from this town.
 Every year the town hosts a large festival, which draws thousands of people to celebrate the fruit.

-Maine is known for its wild blueberries, but the state's lowbush (wild) and highbush blueberries combined account for 10% of all blueberries grown in North America.
+Maine is known for its wild blueberries, with the state's lowbush (wild) and highbush blueberries combined accounting for 10% of all blueberries grown in North America.
 Some 44000 ha are farmed, but only half of this acreage is harvested each year due to variations in pruning practices.
-The wild blueberry is the official fruit of Maine.
+The wild blueberry is the official state fruit of Maine, and blueberry pie is the official Maine dessert.